sasilver75/obsidian/Datatrove.md

 From [[HuggingFace]]
 Github: [Link](https://github.com/huggingface/datatrove)

-A library to process, filter, and deduplicate text data at a very large scale.
+A library to process, filter, and deduplicate text data at a very large scale., enabling the scaling of filtering and deduplication setups to thousands of CPU cores.

+Developed (?) by HF as part of the project to create datasets like HF's  [[RefinedWeb]], which exclusively used Datatrove.

 - Provides a set of prebuilt commonly-used processing ==blocks== with a framework to easily add custom functionality.
 Each pipeline block takes a generator of `Document` as input and returns another generator of `Document`.
 The supplied block types are:
 	- ==readers== read data from different formats, yielding `Documents`.
 Pipelines usually start with this block, which takes a path to a folder containing data to be read.
 	- ==writers== save `Document`s to disk/cloud in different formats.
 Writers require you specify an output folder, as well as optional cmopression methods and filenames.